 To identify a case of BCM, it is necessary to reconstruct the family history, with the condition linked to the transmission of the X chromosome, if there are other cases in the family.

-A colour vision test may then be conducted, and if this is absent, a diagnosis can be made.
+A colour vision test may then be conducted, and if color vision is abnormal, a diagnosis can be made.

 The most appropriate diagnostic tools are: